zshzero/blog/content/gsoc/build-and-install-chromium-OS.md

 git config --global user.name "Your Name"
 ```

-5. Set default file permissions (umask) in your ~/.bashrc or or ~/.zshrc file
+5. Set default file permissions (umask) in your ~/.bashrc or ~/.zshrc file
 ```bash
 umask 022
 ```